TheRenegadeCoder/sample-programs-website/sources/programs/hello-world/red/how-to-implement-the-solution.md

 we use that library to display a window containing “Hello, World!”

 At any rate, the last line in our original implementation clearly prints “Hello, World!” to the user.
-We’ve seen this plenty of times already so no need to dig into it.
+We've seen this plenty of times already so no need to dig into it.